ory/docs/docs/oathkeeper/pipeline/authz.md

 # Global configuration file oathkeeper.yml
 authorizers:
   deny:
-    # Set enabled to true if the authenticator should be enabled and false to disable the authenticator.
-Defaults to false.
+   # Set enabled to "true" to enable the authenticator, and "false" to disable the authenticator.
+Defaults to "false".
     enabled: true
 ```